 We next used simulations to investigate the impact on cell packing of four different growth morphologies: growth via incomplete cell division (cf. snowflake yeast), cells distributed on a spherical surface (cf. Volvox), aggregation, and palintomy.
 The goal of these studies was to determine if morphological details and constraints impact entropic packing using simplified models that capture the essential features of the growth and behavior of these varied organisms.
+These simulations captured a couple basic properties of multicellularity: organisms may grow in both two and three dimensions, and they may assemble with two different classes of bonds: bonds that are reformable, and bonds that are not reformable.
+Nonreformable, or 'fixed' bonds (like those formed from incomplete cytokinesis) are common in plants, algaes, and fungi; on the other hand, reformable bonds (such as those formed via sticky proteins) are common in animal tissues and cellular aggregates, like biofilms and slime molds.
+Finally, palintomy, or growth confined inside a maternal membrane, is also common from algae to animals.

-These geometric simulations of multicellular groups that grow via incomplete cell division were inspired by previous simulations of snowflake yeast (Jacobeen et al., 2018b,a).
+First, we performed geometric simulations of multicellular groups that grow via incomplete cell division; these simulations were inspired by previous simulations of snowflake yeast (Jacobeen et al., 2018a; Jacobeen et al., 2018b).
 Daughter cells bud from mother cells with experimentally determined polar angle and random azimuthal angle, and remain attached to mother cells with rigid bonds.
-We ran 9, 100 simulations starting from a single cell, each of which underwent 7 generations of division, and calculated the Voronoi tessellation of the final structure from each simulation.
-The distribution of Voronoi volumes closely matched the k-gamma distribution across four orders of magnitude (Figure 2A, k = 2.26, $r{RMS} = 0.007$).
+We ran 9, 100 simulations starting from a single cell, each of which underwent seven generations of division, and calculated the Voronoi tessellation of the final structure from each simulation.
+The distribution of Voronoi volumes closely matched the k-gamma distribution across four orders of magnitude (Figure 2A, k = 2.26, $r{RMS} = 0.007$ ).

-Inspired by Volvox, we simulated cells distributed across the surface of a sphere through a random Poisson point process.
+Inspired by Volvox, we simulated cells distributed across the two-dimensional surface of a sphere through a random Poisson point process.
 We completed 10 simulations, each with 1000 cells, and computed the distribution of solid angles subtended by Voronoi cells.
-As shown in Figure 2B, the distribution of Voronoi solid angles is consistent with maximum entropy predictions (k = 9.29, $r{RMS} = 0.009$).
+As shown in Figure 2B, the distribution of Voronoi solid angles is consistent with maximum entropy predictions (k = 9.29, $r{RMS} = 0.009$ ).

-Next, we simulated organisms that stick together via reformable cell-cell adhesions, a mechanism of group formation that is common in biofilms and extant aggregative multicellular life (Claessen et al., 2014) (i.e., Dictylostelium and Myxococcus; Figure 2C).
+Next, we simulated organisms that stick together via reformable cell-cell adhesions, a mechanism of group formation that is common in biofilms and extant aggregative multicellular life (Claessen et al., 2014) (i.e. Dictylostelium and Myxococcus; Figure 2C).
 In these simulations, multicellular aggregates were grown from a single cell.
-Seven generations of cell division occured, in which new cells appear on the surface of existing cells at random positions, and steric interactions force cells to separate after division and occupy space.
+Seven generations of cell division occurred, in which new cells appear on the surface of existing cells at random positions, and steric interactions force cells to separate after division and occupy space.
 Aggregative bonds were modeled through harmonic interactions of the cell centers.
-The observed Voronoi volume distributions were consistent with maximum entropy predictions (k = 7.84 and $r{RMS} = 0.007$).
+The observed Voronoi volume distributions were consistent with maximum entropy predictions (k = 7.84 and $r{RMS} = 0.007$ ).

-Finally, we modeled cells undergoing palintomic division within a maternal cell wall, as is common in green algae (Lurling and Van Donk, 1997; Boraas et al., 1998; Ratcliff et al., 2013; Fisher et al., 2016; Herron et al., 2019), and is reminiscent of both baeocyte production in Stanieria bacteria (Angert, 2005) and neoproterozoic fossils of early multicellularity (Xiao et al., 1998) (Figure 2D).
+Finally, we modeled cells undergoing palintomic division within a maternal cell wall, as is common in green algae (Lürling and Van Donk, 1997; Boraas et al., 1998; Ratcliff et al., 2013; Fisher et al., 2016; Herron et al., 2019), and is reminiscent of both baeocyte production in Stanieria bacteria (Angert, 2005) and neoproterozoic fossils of early multicellularity (Xiao et al., 1998; Figure 2D).
 The details of these simulations remained similar to the simulations of aggregative multicellularity, with the important difference being that instead of harmonic interactions between cell centers enforcing groups to stay together, cells interacted with a spherical maternal wall acting as a corral.
-The Voronoi volume distributions for these simulations were also consistent with maximum entropy predictions (k = 15.16 and $r{RMS} = 0.013$).
+The Voronoi volume distributions for these simulations were also consistent with maximum entropy predictions (k = 15.16 and $r{RMS} = 0.013$ ).